michihodges/webpack-sass/README.md

 With vanilla CSS, every element inside of the `nav` element needs to refernce `nav` before referencing the intended elements `ul`, `li`, or `a` that requires styling.
 With Sass, everything can be neatly nested inside each other, saving a developer time and adding more clarity.

 ## Variables
 Another feature is the use of variables.
 Although they are also available in vanilla CSS, using variables when theming makes far more flexible and understandable styles.
-For instance, if the `primary-color` variable needs changing below, only the variable requires changing instead of each and every style:
+For instance, if the `font-stack` and `primary-color` variables need changing below, only the variables require changing instead of each and every style:
 ```css
 $font-stack: Helvetica, sans-serif;
 $primary-color: #333;